-For the game board, I used a wooden slat from a window blind, similar to this one.
+For the game board, I used a wooden slat from a window blind.
 This provided a long platform on which to lay out a design with stickers.
 You could also use a long piece of cardboard.

 Use a ruler or measuring tape to space the stickers evenly.

-1. Repeat a pattern with sticker dots two or three times on the game board.
+1. Create a pattern with sticker dots on the game board.

 Begin with simple patterns for younger children: